aws-samples/sample-mpc-app-using-aws-nitrotpm/README.md

 ## Multi-Party LLM Collaboration sample

-This is a sample **Trusted Execution Environment (TPM-TEE)** application that showcases how secure collaboration between LLM model owners and consumers can be achieved using [AWS NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html) and [EC2 instance attestation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm-attestation.html).
+This is a sample application that showcases how secure collaboration between LLM model owners and consumers can be achieved using [AWS NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html) and [EC2 instance attestation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm-attestation.html).

 > [!note]
 > This application offers all the functionalities in one web application user interface for "ease of use" in learning the fundamentals around attestation based sealing, unsealing and other primitives.
 Application is not authenticating, authorizing or separating the roles and responsibilities of each party.
 Application is also not showing how to build an Isolated compute environment.